Below is a detailed history of the IEEE History Center.

 In 1979, the IEEE Board of Directors endorsed the concept of a professionally staffed history center to support the work of the IEEE History Committee and allocated funds, and in 1980, the Center for the History of Electrical Engineering was established in the New York IEEE offices.
 For most of the first decade, the Center staff consisted of a director, an archivist or curator, and a part-time research assistant.
 The first director was Dr. Robert Friedel, and Dr. Ronald Kline succeeded him in 1984.
 These individuals and their staffs laid the groundwork for the Center, establishing it as a leading resource for electrical history.

 The Center undertook many projects during its first decade.
 Most notable, perhaps, were three exhibits that circulated nationally: the first on Faraday and Maxwell, the second on the IEEE Centennial, and the third on Edison and the electric light.
 In addition, the Center collaborated on exhibits with the Smithsonian and other institutions.
-Perhaps most importantly the Center staff carried out and published research projects on the National Science Foundation's role in the development of computing, the impact of the computer on meteorology, the history of the electric trolley, the history of radar, and many other topics.
+Perhaps most importantly, the Center staff carried out and published research projects on the National Science Foundation's role in the development of computing, the impact of the computer on meteorology, the history of the electric trolley, the history of radar, and many other topics.
 Oral history became a major activity; the Center conducted more than 200 interviews in this period.
 The interviews were transcribed, edited, and made available to researchers.
-The Center started a series of international conferences on the history of technology with conferences in 1991 in New Jersey on Technological Competitiveness, 1995 in Williamstown, Massachusetts on the history of Electrical Engineering, and 1997 in Williamsburg, VA on the history of computing.
-Long-term cooperation was begun with sister groups, such as the History Committee of the IEEJ (Japan’s counterpart to the IEEE).
+The Center started a series of international conferences on the history of technology with conferences in 1991 in New Jersey on Technological Competitiveness, 1995 in Williamstown, MA, USA, on the history of Electrical Engineering, and 1997 in Williamsburg, VA, USA, on the history of computing.
+Long-term cooperation was begun with sister groups, such as the History Committee of the IEEJ (Japan’s counterpart to IEEE).

 In 1997, Dr. Michael Geselowitz became the Center's Staff Director.
-With the guidance of the History Committee, the Center embarked on a new phase in its own history, characterized by an increased emphasis on reaching out to engineers, to public-policy makers, to public-school teachers, and to a fourth, sometimes overlooked group of people concerned with electrical history – amateur historians and collectors.
+With the guidance of the History Committee, the Center embarked on a new phase in its own history, characterized by an increased emphasis on reaching out to engineers, to public-policy makers, to public-school teachers, and to a fourth, sometimes overlooked group of people concerned with electrical history: amateur historians and collectors.
 Shortly thereafter, the Center acquired a new name, the IEEE History Center.
 It more accurately described the scope of the Center’s activities.
-In 1998 Geselowitz, Nebeker, and the post-doc were joined in these efforts by Rob Colburn as Research Coordinator, as well as by an archivist/web manager.
-Projects carried out by this team include a major overhaul of the Center’s Web site, several IEEE Society histories, teaching and participating in the intellectual activity at Rutgers University, a workshop with the IEEJ in 2000, the Going Digital Web history project sponsored by the Sloan Foundation, two more of the international conferences (1999 in New Brunswick, New Jersey, USA, on women and technology; 2001 in St. John’s, Newfoundland, Canada, on the history of telecommunications).
+In 1998 Geselowitz, Nebeker, and the post-doc were joined in these efforts by Rob Colburn as Research Coordinator, as well as by an archivist/Web manager.
+Projects carried out by this team include a major overhaul of the Center’s Web site, several IEEE Society histories, teaching and participating in the intellectual activity at Rutgers University, a workshop with the IEEJ in 2000, the Going Digital Web history project sponsored by the Sloan Foundation, and two more of the international conferences (1999 in New Brunswick, NJ, USA, on women and technology; 2001 in St. John’s, Newfoundland, Canada, on the history of telecommunications).

-The Center also began a more concerted effort to get word on history out to the IEEE membership beginning features in many IEEE publications, including a series of special millennium articles in Proceedings of the IEEE, a regular column in The Institute, occasional special articles for IEEE Spectrum, and regular e-features for Spectrum and Today’s Engineer.
-In 2000, the History Center also increased its move in the direction of public outreach with the introduction of an entirely new web-based program, the IEEE Virtual Museum.
+The Center also began a more concerted effort to get the word on history out to IEEE membership beginning with features in many IEEE publications, including a series of special millennium articles in Proceedings of the IEEE, a regular column in The Institute, occasional special articles for IEEE Spectrum, and regular e-features for Spectrum and Today’s Engineer.
+In 2000, the History Center also increased its move in the direction of public outreach with the introduction of an entirely new Web-based program, the IEEE Virtual Museum.
 This program was discontinued in 2008, and most of its articles were migrated to the newer IEEE Global History Network.

-In 2003, the History Center staff was responsible for Philosophy Hall at Columbia University in New York being named a U.S. National Historic Landmark (this is the building where Edwin Armstrong, winner of the first IEEE Medal of Honor in 1919, when it was the IRE, did most of his pioneering radio work).
+In 2003, the History Center staff was responsible for Philosophy Hall at Columbia University in New York, USA being named a U.S. National Historic Landmark (this is the building where Edwin Armstrong, winner of the first IEEE Medal of Honor in 1919, when it was the IRE, did most of his pioneering radio work).
 The Center also worked on a special project to copy to DVD and make accessible some very important privately held video interviews with computer pioneers.
 In 2004, the Center held its next conference at Bletchley Park, Milton Keynes, England on the history of electronics.